LightAN21/Algorithm-Tools/graph/README.md

 ### The Adjacency Matrix Structure
 A adjacency matrix m, m[i][j] reperesnts the dege weight of going from node i to node j.

-# Common Problems of Graphs
+# Common Problems in Graph Theory

 ### Shortest Path Problem
 Given a weighted graph, find the shortest path of deges from node A to node B.